Epistemology (Philosophy of Knowledge) may be second only to Metaphysics in its relevance and application to everyday Life.

 It is also critical to understanding how influences in our lives, such as authority figures, religious leaders, mass media, and even peer pressures, can shape our belief systems and what we "think we know".
 Knowing the difference between what we really know, and what we think we know, is perhaps one of the most valuable lessons and life skills to possess.

 Below are just a handful of links to get you started in your exploration of epistemology, and the true nature of knowledge.
-This is a vast subject!
-One that you will hopefully choose to make a life study of.
-The resulting sense of inner confidence and personal responsibility is well worth the effort.

 Introduction To The Five Branches of Philosophy: There is a hierarchical relationship between these branches as can be seen in the Concept Chart.
 At the root is Metaphysics, the study of existence and the nature of existence.
 Closely related is Epistemology, the study of knowledge and how we know about reality and existence.
 Dependent upon Epistemology is Ethics, the study of how man should act.
 A subset of Ethics is Politics: the study of how men should interact in a proper society and what constitutes proper.
 Esthetics, the study of art and sense of life is slightly separate, but depends on Metaphysics, Epistemology, and Ethics.